 The Club Glove Last Bag Collegiate is the most-used bag on the PGA and LPGA tours for a good reason: despite its lightweight of just over 10lbs, it offers astonishing amounts of padding and protection for your delicate golf clubs.

 It includes the essential Club Glove “Stiff Arm” that anyone using a soft bag should have to protect your graphite shafts from airplane mistreatment.

 Best Hard Shell Travel Case

-Our best bag for protection due to its hard shell case is the SKB ATA Travel Case.
-The ATA case is made from a tough compound known as polyethylene that is the material that the U.S. military deems acceptable for their cases and containers.
+Our best bag for protection due to its hardshell case is the SKB ATA Travel Case.
+It is made from a tough compound known as polyethylene which is the material that the U.S. military deems acceptable for their cases and containers.

 Athletico Padded Golf Travel Bag

-If you are looking for a low priced travel bag that offers a sizable cover for your golf bag, then the Athletico Padded Travel Bag is a reliable option.
+If you are looking for a low-priced bag that offers a sizable cover for your golf bag, then the Athletico Padded Bag is a reliable option.

 Featuring an interior 5mm pad protecting your clubs, the Athletico may not give you a tremendous amount of protection, but it will provide you with enough padding to make a car trip safe for your clubs.

 What is the best way to pack my golf clubs?

 The best way to pack golf clubs is to find a travel bag that offers premium protection.
 The outer shell will provide most padding that can handle impact into the bag, keeping the clubs safe while they travel.